 It is an evolutionary gift for us, especially, in the African subcontinent where malaria is more prevalent.

-On the other side, some random mutation can cause cancer like a lethal condition.
+On the other side, some random mutations can cause cancer like a lethal condition.

 Thus, we can say, “mutations are helpful but not always or mutations are harmful but not always.”